Is the 2014 Noah Movie Biblically Accurate?

 The controversial Noah movie has been called biblically inaccurate, but visually stunning.
 Read this review to learn about the major problems with this movie.

 Noah, starring Russell Crowe, was released at theaters on March 28, 2014.

 Life, Hope & Truth published a blog post analyzing the film based on early reviews by individuals who had prescreened it: “Read This Before Seeing the Noah Movie.”
 The author of that blog, Arnold C. Mendez Sr., is one of our experts on scientific issues and has studied and taught the Noah story for many years.
-On March 30 I was able to view Noah on behalf of Life, Hope & Truth.
-After viewing the film, I would like to offer our readers further analysis of this controversial movie.

 The problems with the 2014 Noah movie